Copywriter, Human Resources Manager, and Marketing Expert

 4 Options, 1 Sign-Off

 There are many different ways to end your email.
 Each of them come with their own use case and connotations.
-Here is a summarization of the information above.
+Here is a summary of the information above.
 Use these guidelines to determine which variation is best based on the relationship with the recipient and the situation.

 When to use: Regards is both formal and/or informal.
 To avoid any possibility of offense, this is the best option.